HaitaoMao/Amazon-M2/README.md

 # Amazon M2

 This is the official implementation for [Amazon-M2: A Multilingual Multi-locale Shopping Session Dataset for Recommendation and Text Generation](https://arxiv.org/pdf/2307.09688.pdf) accepted by NeurIPS'22.
 Moreover, the dataset is utilized a competition in the KDD CUP 2023 and have attracted thousands of teams and submissions.
-The instructions of the KDD CUP challenge can be found at [here](https://www.aicrowd.com/challenges/amazon-kdd-cup-23-multilingual-recommendation-challenge)
+The instructions of the KDD CUP challenge can be found at [here](https://www.aicrowd.com/challenges/amazon-kdd-cup-23-multilingual-recommendation-challenge).
+Useful notebooks can be found at [here](https://www.aicrowd.com/challenges/amazon-kdd-cup-23-multilingual-recommendation-challenge/notebooks).

 ## Abstract